Glade

 We don't just dump data on a map.
 Glade enriches each location with activities, facilities, photos, and nearby events — so you arrive knowing what to expect.

-No subscription, no account required.
-Public funding built these landscapes — open data should describe them.
-Access to nature information should be as free as access to nature itself.
+No subscription, no account required to explore.
+Public funding built these landscapes — the open data that describes them should be accessible to everyone.

 By the numbers